The Laughing Man (short story): Film adaptation

 Salinger was reluctant to allow his works to be adapted for film.
 However, he instructed the entertainment licenses department of his literary agency, Harold Ober Associates, to send his story out to producers for a potential film deal.
 The move was motivated by financial need, but the interested parties only expressed desire to adapt his novel The Catcher in the Rye.

+In 2002, Spanish director J.A.
+Bayona released the short film El Hombre Esponja, crediting Salinger's The Laughing Man as inspiration.
+In that film, “The Chief” (as the plot takes place in 1980s Spain) tells the story of superhero “Sponge-Man”, who never cries as his powers retain the last tear inside his body, and his nemesis, Oniongirl - also killing off the character after a conversation with the woman, here named Socorro Soriano.
+The kids are also identified as the Comanches.

 References in other media

 In season 1 of Ghost in the Shell: Stand Alone Complex, the "Laughing Man case" is a main plot line, incorporating references to stories by J. D. Salinger.

 In Whit Stillman's The Last Days of Disco (1998), the character Alice is asked what her dream book to publish would be.
 She answers, a book of new J.D.
 Salinger stories "more in the direction of The Laughing Man, or Raise High the Roof Beam, Carpenters..."